TomTomB/OMImage/README.md

 A simple tool to convert one or many source images into web optimized versions

+## Features

+- Recursive loading of files inside sub folders
+- Support for .jpeg, .png & .webp
+- Collage mode to combine multiple images into one

 ## Usage

 1. Clone this repo